PeterCxy/Shelter/README.md

 Caveats
 ===

-Shelter is not a full sandbox implementation.
+Shelter is __not__ a full sandbox implementation.
 It cannot protect you from:

 1. Security bugs of the Android system or Linux kernel
 2. Backdoors installed in your Android system (so please use an open-source ROM if you are concerned about this)
 3. Backdoors installed into the firmwares (no way to work around this)
 4. Any other bugs or limitations imposed by the Android system. (i.e. If Android chooses to expose some information into the work profile, there is nothing I could do about it)

+For information that may still be exposed to the work profile, please refer to this support article by Google: <https://support.google.com/work/android/answer/6191949?hl=en>.
+Note that though the section "what data about my device is visible to my organization" is about the information visible to __administrator__, not necessarily every application, the fact that those information are not totally isolated is still a big caveat to the work profile feature.

 Also, Shelter cannot create more than 1 work profile on one Android device, and cannot co-exist with any other apps that manages a Work Profile.
 This is due to the limitations of the Android system, and I can do nothing about this.